 Some of the best tools we used on our road trip were the following:

 You will hardly meet a person on the road who hasn’t used WikiCamps.
-It is by far the best way to find campsites along the way.
+It is by far the best way to find campsites along the way, and in general is the BEST road trip planner.
 Not only this, but it’s also got points of interest and public toilets plotted into it, so you’ve got everything in one place.
 A lot of campsites we stayed at also mentioned that they get most of their visitors from WikiCamps.

 The app may seem a bit pricey, but the information it offers is honestly invaluable.
 You get your money back within one night of staying at a free campsite – think of it that way.